 Most business books recommend that you consider a bank loan to start a business.
 This approach may work well in theory but not in practice.
 Banks lend only against assets and cash flow.
 Unless you have a business with assets or substantial personal assets, you will not qualify for a commercial line of credit or bank loan.
 However, bank loans may be a good source of funding later on once your business has grown.

 Venture capitalists and angel investors can be a great source of financing if your company has the right opportunity for them.
 Consider venture financing only if you have an innovative concept with high margins that can scale quickly.
 Getting this type of funding is notoriously difficult.
 As a matter of fact, many entrepreneurs spend weeks or months creating presentations and pitching to venture capitalists and end up with nothing to show for their efforts.

 Usually, the government does not provide grants to start or operate a business unless your business is in a specific industry or serves a very targeted cause.
 Remember that the government is investing your tax dollars and is very strict and careful when spending them.
 The government won’t be able to help you if you need money to:

 - Settle business debts

 Unfortunately, trying to get this type of funding is a waste of time for most people.
 Your time is better spent looking elsewhere.
 Having said that, there are some exceptions.
-Learn more about government grants and search for grants.
+Here is a place to search for government grants.

 Source #13: ACH Loans and merchant advances

 The problem with these products, and with financing future sales in general, is that future sales are difficult to forecast – making these loans risky to the lender and expensive to you.
-We actually suggest you don’t get an ACH loan until you have spoken to a qualified financial adviser.
+We suggest you don’t get an ACH loan unless you have spoken to a qualified financial adviser.

 Need small business funding?